NARESHSWAMI199/Wifi-Driver/README.md

 $ sudo make install
 ```

--Then, if there's the following problem:
+- Then, if there's the following problem:

 ```
 $ make